 Swellegant Vintage stocks Newport's premiere vintage selection, offering a constantly-rotating selection of authentic fashions from the 1940s through the 1980s.
 The cramped store space brims with vintage treasures sourced from the area's well-heeled fashionistas, ensuring high-quality designer wear at a fraction of the usual price.
 Accessories have their own niche carved out, antique jewelry and brand new costume pieces sharing the display space.
 Because Swellegant takes in new acquisitions on a weekly basis, there's always a new hidden gem lurking in the racks.

 With hundreds of clothing boutiques, restaurants, and entertainment, Fashion Island is the epitome of a one-stop-shop in Newport Beach.
 Formerly a small outdoor mall, it has grown into a combination indoor/outdoor shopping district, complete with fountains and promenades.
-It is now home to top designer stores like Anthropologie, Georgiou, and Kenneth Cole New York.
-In addition to the many shopping and eating options, the Fashion Island features entertainment events throughout the year, including the classic car show Concours d'Elegance, and the “Run for the Cure” fund raiser.
+It is now home to top designer stores in addition to the many shopping and eating options.
+The Fashion Island also hosts entertainment events throughout the year.